vidura-chathuranga/Online-Voting-System/README.md

 vote from choosing the relevant field.

-This project is done by our team as our First year Second year project
+This project is done by our team as our First year Second semester project